MCRLdata-Sandbox/data_sandbox/scripts/3_sequim_bay_seasonality.md

-Seasonally, high tides generally occur between noon and the early afternoon in Jan-April, and generally get earlier, occuring near midnight in September. \*Note that all times are in PST, and do not account for daylight savings.
-Low tides are generally occure in the afternoon / early evening in the summer.
+Seasonally, high tides generally occur between noon and the early afternoon in Jan-April, and generally get earlier, occuring near midnight in September.
+Low tides are generally occur in the afternoon / early evening in the summer (*Note that all times are in PST, and do not account for daylight savings*).

 ![](../figures/tidal_depth_by_month_and_tod.png)